31st July 2020

-Digital marketing has a crucial role to play in helping businesses establish a strong web presence and build trust with their audience.
+Digital marketing is vital, there’s no doubting it, especially when you consider the crucial role it can play in helping businesses establish a strong web presence and build trust with their audience.
 As a Newcastle based digital agency, we’re often approached by companies that have something valuable to say, but perhaps don’t know how to convey their messaging in a way that will engage prospects.

 A quick look at a sparse and barely touched company blog often tells us why a new client’s website may not be performing as well as it could.
 A well-constructed blog creates a hub for thought leadership pieces, advice articles and other great material that will help to set a business apart from its competition.
 It will also significantly contribute to a website’s performance in search engine rankings.

 We regularly support our clients to create informative and insightful content that helps to drive traffic to their website.
 And you might be surprised to hear how often a casual website visitor is convinced to get in touch off the back of an engaging article.
 For those not convinced of the value of running a website blog, it’s worth noting that recent research carried out by HubSpot showed that companies investing in their own blog received 97% more links to their website than businesses that didn’t.

 Reputation is everything, and people do their digging on Google